neektza/nikicajokic.me/_posts/2014-05-10-json_aeson_and_template_haskell_for_fun_and_profit.md

 # Making the GHC work for you

-Feeling tired after all the hard work we had to do previously, it kinda of made us wonder if there's an easier way to do this...
+Feeling tired after all the hard work we had to do previously, it kind of made us wonder if there's an easier way to do this...
 Turns out there is, and it's called Template Haskell (called TH by friends).

 I won't go into the *whats* and the *hows* of TH (mainly since I myself don't completely understand it yet), but you can think of it as Lisp's macro system but with types, because everything is better with some types.